Baseline α-synuclein seeding activity and disease progression in sporadic and genetic Parkinson’s disease in the PPMI cohort

 Background

-α-Synuclein (α-syn) seed amplification assays (SAAs) have shown remarkable potential as a diagnostic tool for Parkinson’s disease (PD).
-Using data from the Parkinson’s Progression Markers Initiative (PPMI) cohort, we aimed to assess whether baseline α-syn seeding and seed concentration are associated with progression in sporadic PD, LRRK2 -associated PD ( LRRK2 PD), and GBA -associated PD ( GBA PD).
+α-Synuclein (α-syn) seed amplification assays (SAAs) have shown remarkable potential in diagnosing Parkinson’s disease (PD).
+Using data from the Parkinson’s Progression Markers Initiative (PPMI) cohort, we aimed to test whether baseline α-syn seeding activity was associated with disease progression in sporadic PD, LRRK2 -associated PD ( LRRK2 PD), and GBA -associated PD ( GBA PD).

 Methods